acima-credit/actionable/README.md

 ## Simple and effective Ruby service objects.
 Actionable actions encapsulate business logic in a composable way that makes it easy to change when requirements change.
-It draws inspiration heavily in Trailblazer's [Operation](http://trailblazer.to/gems/operation/2.0/index.html)s alhtough it has a much smaller and simple scope.
+It draws inspiration heavily on Trailblazer's [Operation](http://trailblazer.to/gems/operation/2.0/index.html) gem although it has a much smaller and simple scope.
 Still it provides the means to remove business logic from places like Rails controllers and models, Sidekiq processors, etc. into a shared set of actions with defined steps.